Job hunting is a long and frustrating process. The trouble is, some people make finding a job much harder for themselves than it needs to be.

 The time it takes most people to find a job is usually at least three months, but can be much longer.
 With the help of friends, family, and professional networking connections, it is possible to reduce this timeline.

 Knowing which companies are currently hiring (or will be soon) can be incredibly helpful.
 So you should talk to colleagues and loved ones to see if they can get you in touch with any of the right people.

-Depending on your circumstances, you might consider hiring a career counselor or a life coach when you’re looking for a job.
 Particularly if you need specific career advice, are transitioning into a new career, or need help with interviewing.

 If money is an issue, there are places where you can get free job search support.
 Use CareerOneStop to find an American Job Center, contact your campus career services department (if you are a student, recent graduate, or alumni), or search online to find a local career center.